-- In big formations the competitors'age must match the age categories; it is permitted to have 20% of competitors older by one age category. - Number of group members and limit of older girls is as follows: - 8 12 members, the number of allowed older girls = 2 - 13 17 members, the number of allowed older girls = 3 - 18 22 members, the number of allowed older girls = 4 - 23 25 members, the number of allowed older girls = 5.

-- □ If the limit of allowed older girls is exceeded, the group will register in the age category according to the older girls, or changes the number of girls in the group. - The number of younger girls is not limited.
-The contestants can be, however, younger only by one age category: - for juniors 6 11 years - for seniors 12 14 years - One majorette can compete in this discipline in multiple big formation age categories, but the age composition of contestants must be kept. - □ The age composition can show in the evaluation of overall impression and compactness.
+- □ In big formations the competitors'age must match the age categories; it is permitted to have 20% of competitors older by one age category. - Number of group members and limit of older girls is as follows: - 8 12 members, the number of allowed older girls = 2 - 13 17 members, the number of allowed older girls = 3 - 18 22 members, the number of allowed older girls = 4 - 23 25 members, the number of allowed older girls = 5. - □ If the limit of allowed older girls is exceeded, the group will register in the age category according to the older girls, or changes the number of girls in the group. - □ The number of younger girls is not limited.
+The contestants can be, however, younger only by one age category: - for juniors 7 11 years - for seniors 12 14 years - □ Exception is valid for the age category CADET where there can be up to 1 year younger competitors (age 6) - One majorette can compete in this discipline in multiple big formation age categories, but the age composition of contestants must be kept. - The age composition can show in the evaluation of overall impression and compactness.

-- □ The subgroup is understood and formed within the formation 30% of competitors - □ The exact amount of majorettes that makes a subgroup (30%) in big formations is:
+- The subgroup is understood and formed within the formation 30% of competitors - The exact amount of majorettes that makes a subgroup (30%) in big formations is: